-- This Service Specification, in conjunction with the Contract Terms and Conditions and other documents which form this Contract, defines the Commissioners' minimum requirements for Service Providers who deliver Universal Wellbeing Support in the Community commissioned through this contract.
-It details the standards and outcomes that must be achieved. - 2.
-This Service Specification sets out the requirements for the provision of Universal Wellbeing Services in the Community which are designed to deliver preventative community based wellbeing services for older people in Kent which help prevent or delay deterioration in people's health and wellbeing and help to manage demand for statutory health and social care services - Delivered in the community, these services will be for accessible for all older people living in Kent (age 55+).
-These services will be outcome focused - with the primary aims being to promoting wellbeing, support independence, reduce loneliness and social isolation for residents regardless of whether or not they are receiving other services from Adult Social Care. - 4.
+- 1. This Service Specification, in conjunction with the Contract Terms and Conditions and other documents which form this Contract, defines the Commissioners' minimum requirements for Service Providers who deliver Wellbeing Services for Adults with Sensory Impairments in the Community commissioned through this contract.
+It details the standards and outcomes that must be achieved and describes how these will be evidenced and monitored. - 2.
+This Service Specification sets out the requirements for the provision of Wellbeing Services in the Community which are designed to deliver preventative community based wellbeing services for Adults with Sensory Impairments in Kent which help prevent or delay deterioration in people's health and wellbeing and help to manage demand for statutory health and social care services - 3.
+Delivered in the community, these services will be for accessible for all adult residents of Kent with sensory impairment(s) and their carers.
+These services will be outcome focused with the primary aims being to promoting wellbeing, support independence, reduce loneliness and social isolation for residents regardless of whether or not they are receiving other services from Adult Social Care. - 4.
 This Specification supports the aim of developing a new outcome-focused care and support model throughout the Contract term to meet the Council's strategic objective that 'Older and vulnerable residents are safe and supported with choices to live independently' - 5.
 It is important to ensure that the services delivered through this specification are accessible to all eligible Kent residents, reflecting their diversity and range of needs and aspirations. - 6.
-This specification has been produced through engagement with older people and Carers, Provider organisations, CCG Commissioners and local care leads, District and Borough Councils, key stakeholders in the community and Kent County Council Commissioners.
-Kent County Council wishes to thank all those who have contributed to this Service Specification. - 7.
-Improving the way we work with the NHS through integrated commissioning and provision to promote the wellbeing of adults with care and support needs, including Carers, is vital to delivering the ambition of effective and efficient co-commissioning and delivery.
+This specification has been produced through engagement with people with sensory impairments and Carers, Provider organisations, CCG Commissioners and local care leads, District and Borough Councils, key stakeholders in the community and Kent County Council Commissioners.
+Kent County Council wishes to thank all those who have contributed to this Service Specification.

+7. Improving the way we work with the NHS through integrated commissioning and provision to promote the wellbeing of adults with care and support needs, including Carers, is vital to delivering the ambition of effective and efficient cocommissioning and delivery.
 This service must co-operate with any activity to further enhance this and adhere to any developments and enhancements as this develops.